MarkKrickovich/MarkKrickovich/README.md

 # Mark Krickovich
 I'm Mark Krickovich, from California USA.
 I am a Data Science and Finance Professional.
 I am passionate about Data-Prediction Sciences and All-Things Finance.
-I enjoy learn new Python skills and Data Science Skills everyday such as Pandas, Numpy, Neural Networks, and many other.
+I enjoy learning new Python and Data Science Skills everyday such as Pandas, Numpy, Neural Networks, and many other.
+I am an experienced professional with a background in Business Valuation, Financial Planning & Analysis (FP&A), Complex Financial Modeling (in Excel and Python) and, beginning in 2018, Data Science.
+I come to the Data Science field as a Finance Quant of sorts.
+I am seeking challenging opportunities to work in the Data Science and Finance fields.

 ## Skills and Experience